kaseygwood/DataViz_Final_Project/updates.md

 ## March 30 Beginning of Class

 In between the last two classes I focused mostly on the format I want my app to be in.
 I was having a lot of issues with the different series inputs because I wanted to be able to change the year depending on the series (and I wanted the series to all have separate tabs).
 So, I figured out how to do this by making a separate data set for each series.
 I also worked on creating a new visualization in the app.
 I chose not to add every single series yet (because it is all copy and paste once I do anyways), so that I can do it when the visualization is actually ready how I want it to be.

+## March 30 End of Class

+During class today I focused on figuring out how to get a plotly graph into the shiny app and reviewed how to make a shiny app in general.
+I was able to change the plot already in my app into a plotly graph so the user can read the graph more clearly.
+I also began to work on creating a map for a tab in my app, however I haven't figured out how to combine the data sets for it because the labeling is off so I am working on that as well.